anshikasso/Interior-Design-Website/README.md

 - `testimonials.html` — Client testimonials in a CSS-based carousel.
 - `styles.css` — Main stylesheet for layout, colors, typography, and animations.
 - `/images` — Project photos, icons, and decorative assets.
-- `/assets` — Additional resources such as fonts or graphics.

 ---